US telecom regulator approves T-Mobile and Sprint merger

 WASHINGTON: The US telecom regulator on Tuesday (Nov 5) approved the merger of T-Mobile and Sprint, moving the tie-up of the third- and fourth-largest US carriers closer to completion.

-The Federal Communications Commission cleared the US$26 billion deal three months after approval by US Justice Department antitrust officials.
+The Federal Communications Commission cleared the US$26 billion deal three months after approval by antitrust officials at the US Justice Department.

 The 3-2 FCC vote is conditioned on the divestment by Sprint of its prepaid division Boost Mobile and a deal allowing satellite broadcast group Dish to begin building a new national wireless network.